Map to the SLC Hearing Office and Where to Find Free Parking

 IS THERE FREE PARKING AT THE HEARING OFFICE OR NEARBY?

 There is Free Parking in a small parking lot next to the Federal Building.
 Even though it says you can only park for two hours or you will get a ticket, don’t worry about it.
 Most hearings do not take two hours of time.

-DO I NEED AN I.D.
-THAT IS NOT EXPIRED TO GET INTO THE HEARING OFFICE?
+YOU NEED A VALID I.D.
+THAT IS NOT EXPIRED TO GET INTO THE HEARING OFFICE

 Yes, you do.
 You must have a valid ID to get into the Federal Building.
 A valid ID means it is NOT EXPIRED.
 In order to get through security, you will need to bring a valid ID card with your photograph on it.
 For example, bring a valid driver’s license, passport, or state ID.
 You will sign in, show your ID, and go through a metal detector.

 Do not bring weapons of any kind.
 You should also try not to bring a lot of things in your pockets or bag, because this will delay your entrance into the building.
 Bringing metal objects makes it will take longer to go through security.
 If you need a wheelchair or cane to walk, then bring it.